abbreviatedman/3c-children/lesson/README.md

 Once you have added the Sidebar component and its functionality to your App.js, you’ll be able to see the Sidebar rendering its child elements on the left side of the screen while the main content area displays the parent and child components, and the modal functionality.

-### Step 10: Real-World Use Case - Card Component
+### Step 8: Real-World Use Case - Card Component

 Another real-world use case for `props.children` is creating a Card component that can render its children.
+This is a modern UI design that you've seen countless times.
 Let’s implement a Card component.

 1. **Create a Card Component:**